 This is optometry and visual science

 The MSc programme is designed with an optometrist’s existing and expected challenges in eye and visual health in mind.
 There will be a requirement for optometrists with special competencies in diagnosing and management of visual problems in children.
 With an increasing proportion of elderly within the population, there will also be greater needs for optometrists to follow up ocular and visual anomalies in adults and the elderly, and detect ocular pathology.
-You can therefore choose between two specializations:

 The MSc degree will enable you to cooperate with other health professions in the following up of ocular and visual function within your chosen specialization.
 The skills and competencies gained through the degree course will allow you to step into an extended clinical role in eye and vision care, particularly within your chosen specialization.

 You will learn specialist contact lens fitting and further develop skills and competency within clinical optometric practice.

 Each specialization consists of three subject courses of 15 ECTS credits.
 The specialization in orthoptics and paediatric optometry consists of Orthoptics and paediatric optometry part 1, Orthoptics and paediatric optometry part 2 and Vision training.
 The specialization in general practice optometry consists of Advanced clinical methods – posterior segment, Advanced clinical methods – anterior segment and Visual ergonomics.